dannydover/claude-skill--film-companion/README.md

 # film-companion

-A [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills) that makes films more rewarding to watch.
-It runs in two modes — one for before you watch, one for after — and selects only the lenses that actually fit the specific film.
+A [Claude Code skill](https://docs.anthropic.com/en/docs/claude-code/skills) that helps a film viewer get more value from any given film.
+It runs in two modes — one for before you watch which contains no spoilters, and one for after you watch to tell you what you might have missed.

 ## What it does